Emotional Headlines That Increase Clicks

 Number + Benefit

-- 15 Emotional Headlines That Increase Clicks
+- 10 Headline Ideas That Help Increase Clicks

 - 10 Proven Ways to Improve Blog Titles